 You will have composed using digital technologies, gaining awareness of the possibilities and constraints of electronic environments.

 You will have shared your work with your instructor, peers and/or the university community and accounted for the impact of such interaction on composition.

 EMU’s First Year Writing Program updated its program principles and course outcomes in 2014, based on input from an instructor survey and a student portfolio assessment.
-Our outcomes are adapted from The Council of Writing Program Administrators' (CWPA) "Outcomes Statement for First-Year Composition" (2008) and the "Framework For Success in Postsecondary Writing" (2011), jointly developed by CWPA, the National Council of Teachers of English, and the "National Writing Project".
+Our outcomes are adapted from The Council of Writing Program Administrators' (CWPA) "Outcomes Statement for First-Year Composition" (2008) and the "Framework For Success in Postsecondary Writing [PDF]" (2011), jointly developed by CWPA, the National Council of Teachers of English, and the "National Writing Project".
 Our application of these five core principles has emerged from contemporary writing research, including Adler-Kassner, Majewski, and Koshnick’s "The Value of Troublesome Knowledge" (2012); Adler-Kassner and Wardle’s "Naming What We Know: Threshold Concepts and Composition Studies" (2015); and Wardle and Downs' "Writing About Writing, 2nd edition" (2014).